damienmaguire/Tesla-Drive-Unit/README.md

 10/09/17 : The V2 board has passed all bench tests and works well.
 Not tested in a car as yet.

+23/09/17 : Creep and cruise control working on bench tests with inverter back in drive unit.
+Released beta software .bin file and paramaters for low voltage and high voltage testing.
+Not yet ran in a car.
+Same discalimer as before : untested , for educational use only.
+If you blow up your house , cat or car with this design I accept no responsibility.

 Have fun :)

     Copyright (C) 2017  Damien Maguire and Johannes Huebner